Nepalese hip-hop

 Nephop is the Nepalese form of hip hop.
-Its major elements include alternative hip hop, avant-grade hip hop, breakbeat, freestyling and DJing.
+Its major elements include alternative hip hop, avant-garde hip hop, breakbeat, freestyling and DJing.
 Rap culture was introduced in Nepal through electronic DJs mixing the classical Nepalese songs with the Western urban style in the early eighties.
 Later, it took the form of artists releasing songs with commercial beats in the 1990s.

-History

-Popularity growth (early 2000s)

-The first Nepali rap song is considered to be "Batti Balera" by the comedian Ratan Subedi, released in 1995.

-In 2000, Girish Khatiwada and Pranil Timilsina started the rap culture.
-In 2000 Rappaz Union (Sammy Samrat and Nirnaya Shrestha created the first Nepalese rap album in English.
-In 2002, GP (Girish Khatiwada and Pranil L Timalsena) released the album Back Again.
-The song "Ma Yesto Chhu Ma testo Chhu" featuring DA69 was the first rap song to attract broad Nepalese audiences to rap music.
-Another song on the album is "Timi Jaha Pani Jaanchhau".